jbobbylopez/hi/ROADMAP.md

     - `compile_output_messages()`
         - [🚧] Break this out into multiple functions
-        - [👀] Default icons ❌ and ✅ shouldn't be used in the code.
-Should be pulled from config.ini
         - [👀] Backup related concerns should move to separate functions
         - Indicator logic can likely be broken out
     - `display_checks()`